flammy/fsapi/README.md

 **More examples**

-You can find more detailed examples in the respective php file (sample_XXX.php).
+You can find more detailed examples in the example folder.

 **Example implementation:**